OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 for the positive and negative sentiment signals, where $$x_t$$ represents the day, and $$T$$ the threshold.

 Now we need to know how to combine them.
-The solution to this inspired by Bayesian statistics.
+The solution to this is inspired by Bayesian statistics.
 The positive and negative sentiment curves for different thresholds are combined into a final true positive and false positive curves, denoted $$P(x_t)$$ and $$\tilde{P}(x_t)$$, respectively, are